 Applied Research Project

-Near the end of their programs, students will consult with their academic advisor to identify a Biostatistics Track faculty member to be their master’s thesis advisor for the applied independent study project.
-This can be their assigned advisor or a different member of the Biostatistics Track Faculty.
-Advising is by mutual agreement between student and faculty member.
-The Faculty member then supervises and approves the candidate’s master thesis.
-Every student must finalize the thesis advisor and prepare a brief thesis research plan no later than the start of the semester in which the student plans to graduate.
-It is highly recommended that each student speak to the potential thesis advisor and find the project of their interest as early as possible.
-The thesis research plan should include basic background, outline of specific aims and hypotheses, proposed analysis methods, draft timelines, and expected outcomes.
-Once the approved thesis research and write-up has been completed, the candidate will submit the work to the thesis advisor for review and approval.
-The candidate will present their thesis in a session that is open to the academic community.
+Near the end of their programs, students will consult with their academic advisor to identify a Biostatistics Track faculty member to be their master’s applied research project advisor for the independent study project.
+Advising may be by their assigned advisor or a different member of the Biostatistics Track faculty.
+Every student must meet with the designated advisor to discuss the specified project topic and review the data set to be analyzed no later than the start of the semester in which the student plans to graduate.
+The student also prepares a draft timeline for completing the project and describes expected outcomes.
+The applied research project paper should include basic background on the issue or problem with a literature review, specific aims and hypotheses, analysis methods, results, discussion, and public health implications.
+Once the project paper has been completed, the student will submit it to the faculty advisor for review and approval.
+The student will present the project in a session that is attended by graduating MS students and their advisors, held at the end of the graduation semester.

 Time Limit